pulumi-pequod/pequod-templates-gcp-extra/gcp-cloudrun-llm-py/gcp-cloudrun-llm-deploy-py/README.md

 Deploys:
 - LLM running in CloudRun using GPU processors.
   - Additional model if specified.
+- Agent Development Kit (ADK) frontend for the LLM in CloudRun
 - OpenWebUI frontend for the LLM in CloudRun.

 ## Demonstrated Capabilities